Nike Smoky Mountain Running Camp

 Is it possible to add an extra week if my child wants to extend his stay?
 Is there a weekend stay-over option?

 Double your training = Double your fun!
 Campers may register for multiple sessions if space is available.
 Weekend stayovers for in between sessions are available for an additional fee of $150 per weekend stay.

 Does SMRC have medical personnel on staff?

 We have a certified athletic training on-staff and a doctor on-call at all times in case of a training injury or medical ailment/emergency.

 How many miles will we run each day?

-Athletes will run twice a day.
-Once in the morning at the North Carolina Arboretum and Warren Wilson College trails and once in the afternoon at the UNC-A track.
+High School athletes will run twice a day.
+Once in the morning at the North Carolina Arboretum trails and once in the afternoon at the UNC Asheville track.
 The morning run is more of a distance run and the afternoon track session is an opportunity to work on specific training paces.
 Actual distances vary based on runners mileage and ability.